usianej/utiva_labs/lab01.md

 ## Local App Creation

+> clone your git repository to your local workstation (copy the http link from your github)

+    git clone <link>

-> On that new folder create your webapp
+> On that new folder cloned fron github, cd into the folder and create your webapp

   dotnet new webapp